team-checkr/fsharp-starter/README.md

 - Task 6:
 - Task 7:

-### Feedback and Evaluation
+### Feedback

 We will *not* publish solutions of any mandatory assignment tasks.
 Instead, the code framework comes with an evaluation tool that automatically gives you feedback on your solutions, whenever you push your solutions to this repository.
 Furthermore, we encourage you to practively seek feedback from the TAs and the teacher in class during lab days.

+### Evaluation

 We want to encourage you to design, implement, test, and analyze your code carefully.
-Hence, your final submissions will be checked by a more powerful version of the evaluation tool available to you.
+Hence, your final submissions will be checked by a more powerful version of the evaluation tool.
-In other words: even if the evaluation tool available to you does not detect any errors, the final evaluation might still be able to spot some.
+In other words: even if the evaluation tool does not detect any errors after pushing your solutions, the final evaluation might still be able to spot some errors.

 The assignment is *mandatory*: you need to hand-in a *reasonable* solution for each task in order to be admitted to the final exam.

 By *reasonable*, we mean that your solution does not always have to work perfectly, but your solution should demonstrate that you can faithfully implement the techniques covered in class.
-As a general guideline, if the evaluation tool available to you does not report any errors and there is no obvious cheating (e.g. hard-coding certain examples), you can safely assume that your solution is reasonable.
+As a general guideline, if you push your solution and the evaluation tool does not report any errors and there is no obvious cheating (e.g. hard-coding certain examples), you can safely assume that your solution is reasonable.

-### Assignment Competition
+### Student competition

 After every deadline, we will publish a overview of the solutions of all groups such that you can compare the quality of your solution against those of your classmates.
 The solutions will be ranked according to the number of detected errors and their efficiency.